mia-platform/documentation/docs/development_suite/user-settings/feature-toggle.md

 sidebar_label: Feature Toggle
 ---

-The console offers a section called Feature Preview in the User section.
-It gives you a preview of all the features available with its toggle in order to activate or deactivate it.
+The console offers a section called [Feature Preview](/development_suite/user-settings/feature-preview.md) in the User section.
+The section allows to activate features that are still in preview by enabling a toggle.

 ![feature preview](./img/feature-preview.png)

+## Add new feature

 In order to create a new feature you need to enter the CMS (of the desired environment) and access the Features section in the Configuration sidebar group.